Course Syllabus

 To avoid any lost points, all students should strive to be productive and contributing team members.

-Warning: Undefined variable $xc in /home2/tostrand/public_html/includes/boilerplate.php on line 3
+Warning: Undefined variable $xc in /home2/tostrand/public_html/includes/boilerplate.php on line 1

 Academic Integrity and Collaboration

-You may use AI tools for learning or research, but you are responsible for verifying the accuracy of any AI-generated information.
+You may use AI tools for learning or research, but you are responsible for checking their accuracy.
 All submitted work must be your own.
-AI-generated submissions will be considered academic dishonesty.
+Submitting AI-generated work will be treated as academic dishonesty.

 Grading

 Grading in this course consists of your demonstrated competency and professionalism.
 If you have any questions or concerns about a course grade, talk to the instructor within two weeks of receiving the grade.
+A passing grade consists of a 1.0 or higher.

 Grades will be converted according to the following scale: